thakurabhishekgit/Wcontent-New/SYSTEM_DESIGN.md

 *   **Average Views Per Video:** (Number, Optional) - The user's typical average views for recent videos. *Example: 5000*
 *   **Estimated Production Cost ($):** (Number, Optional) - Approximate cost to produce the content. *Example: 100*

-This input is sent to an AI/Genkit flow (e.g., `Future Reach Prediction Flow`) which then processes it (potentially using a trained model or advanced prompting with Gemini) to estimate:
+This input is sent to an AI/ML service, which uses a **RandomForest Regressor** model to estimate:

 *   **Predicted Views:** (Number)
 *   **Predicted Likes:** (Number)